 Coach Nicholas is a UC Merced grad, who was a member of the Men’s volleyball club program as well as a member of the university’s inaugural men’s varsity team for the 2014 season, once the university team transitioned from a club program to an official member of the NAIA.
 He has experience playing the outside, middle, and opposite positions.
 Nicholas has coached middle school, high school varsity, college club teams, as well as various youth camps and clinics throughout the years.
 When Nicholas is not coaching, he works as a grants & contract coordinator for OHSU in the Internal Medicine department.
 He possesses a BA in Economics as well as a MBA in Finance.

 Nicholas loves to spend his remaining time with House Costello, which consists of his beautiful wife, Eva, and daughter Melony, exploring the realm of the Pacific Northwest.
-The upcoming 2022 CEVA season will be Nicholas’s second season with MAC, and he is extremely excited to develop the young women on his team not only as volleyball players but as terrific people in society.
+The upcoming 2023 CEVA season will be Nicholas’s third season with MAC, and he is extremely excited to develop the young women on his team not only as volleyball players but as terrific people in society.

 Quin started playing volleyball in 5th grade when her school soccer team didn’t have enough players.
 From there Volleyball became her main sport playing club and traveling to play at tournaments across the region.
 She played Varsity volleyball at Lincoln, swinging up from JV her freshman year and was on Varsity full time every other year.
 Quin has led and developed sumo camps and class curriculum for THPRD, as their lead volleyball instructor and their Director of Volleyball Camps at Conestoga.
 While in college, Quin played club Volleyball at Portland State University.